 Talks, Presentations, Walks, Visits and Other Events for 2025

-All talks take place in Church House on Bathwell Lane, starting at 7.30pm and last for approximately an hour.
+All talks take place in Church House on Bathwell Lane unless otherwise stated, starting at 7.30pm and last for approximately an hour.
 We ask for a suggested donation of £2 per member & £5 per non-member.
 Guided tours are free but donations are always welcome!

 2025